smlsharp/SMLFormat/Readme.md

 ## What is this

+This repository is salvaged from the official SMLFormat distribution (included in SML# 0.90 compiler distribution).
-The SMLFormat consists of two components: formatlib (Pretty Printer library for SML) smlformat (Pretty Printer Generator for SML)
+The SMLFormat consists of two components:

 * `smlformat-lib` is a pretty printer library for SML.
 * `smlformat` is a pretty printer generator for SML.
-* salvaged from the official SMLFormat distribution (included in SML# 0.90 compiler distribution)

 ## What is **not** this